nigelhorne/ged2site/README.md

 Google for the map page

+Ron Savage for the HTML::Timeline module which sparked a template for the timeline code

 Graphviz for the family tree and Tree::Family from CPAN for the inspiration
 	and code to use as a template